liumingc/liumingc.github.io/_posts/2019-02-15-polyml-build.markdown

 if i've done reading all the source code, that won't mean that i'm in a new stage.
 I still have to write many code to learn how to program, how to write a compiler.

+07/03/2018

+The extendedBasicBlock and register allocation stuff is in CodeTree/X86Code.

 # Q&A
 Q: How to print pass info, how to print parsetree after pass etc?<br/>